HamedBabaei/LLMs4OL/datasets/FSL/README.md

 | NCI| A, B, C | 911  |
 | Schema.Org| B| 1068 |

 Each dataset format has been changed to support our requirements for the training.
-Also, it is worth mentioning that we applied negative sampling for datasets as well but we ended-up up NOT using them during training process.
+Also, it is worth mentioning that we applied negative sampling for datasets but we ended-up up NOT using them during training process.